NuGet/docs.microsoft.com-nuget.tr-tr/docs/guides/create-packages-for-xamarin.md

 </dependencies>
 ```

-Örneğin, aşağıdaki, IAP hedefi için bir bağımlılık olarak ıtextsharp olarak ayarlanır:
+Örneğin, aşağıdaki uap hedefi için bir bağımlılık olarak iTextSharp ayarlar:

 ```xml
 <dependencies>